 - Friends and family assessments of charter schools in the ward – Scholarly research that interviews the stakeholders for eah charter school in the ward to determine which are benefitting the community.

 - Neighborhood networking of elementary schools – The schools in each of our neighborhoods have to have a relationship to one another that translates into choice for parents.
 Development in the schools should be coordinated and informed by what is going on in the other local schools.

-- Campaign of support for Hyde Park Academy – Hyde Park Academy must be recngized for its critical position in the CPS system.
-Through a cycle of dwindling enrillment leading to dwindling funding, Hyde Park Academy is now exhibiting many of the characteristics that have led other school to be closed.
+- Campaign of support for Hyde Park Academy – Hyde Park Academy must be recognized for its critical position in the CPS system.
+Through a cycle of dwindling enrollment leading to dwindling funding, Hyde Park Academy is now exhibiting many of the characteristics that have led other schools to be closed.
 We have to fight for this important neighborhood school to remain a school for all children.

 More about schools